-We present a parallel time-domain wave solver designed for large and high frequency acoustic domains.
-Our approach is based on a novel scalable method for dividing acoustic field computations specifically for large-scale distributed memory clusters using parallel Adaptive Rectangular Decomposition (ARD).

-In order to efficiently compute the acoustic field for large or high frequency domains, we need to take full advantage of the compute resources of large clusters.
-This is done with new algorithmic contributions, including a hypergraph partitioning scheme to reduce the communication cost between the cores on the cluster, a novel domain decomposition scheme that reduces the amount of numerical dispersion error introduced by the load balancing algorithm, and a revamped pipeline for parallel ARD computation that increases memory efficiency and reduces redundant computations.
+We present a parallel time-domain acoustic wave solver designed for large computing clusters of tens of thousands of CPU cores.
+Our approach is based on a novel scalable method for dividing acoustic field computations specifically for large-scale memory clusters using parallel Adaptive Rectangular Decomposition (ARD).
+In order to take full advantage of the compute resources of large clusters, we introduce a hypergraph partitioning scheme to reduce the communication cost between cores on the cluster.
+Additionally, we present a novel domain decomposition scheme that reduces the amount of numerical dispersion error introduced by the load balancing algorithm.
+We also present a novel pipeline for parallel ARD computation that increases memory efficiency and reduces redundant computations.